bitmovin/bitmovinvideo-wordpress/readme.txt

 == Changelog ==

+= v0.6.0 =
+* Added initial support to use our latest player versions as well
+* Minor updates / improvements

 = v0.5.1 =
 * Implemented the possibility to manually change the player version depending on the channel.
 * Implemented a tooltip at the "Bitmovin Settings" page to provide the right API key.